buraksatar/buraksatar.github.io/_pages/about.md

 Recent News
 ======
+* 06/2023: Will visit [MaVi Research Group](https://uob-mavi.github.io/), University of Bristol for 3 months.
-* 02/2023: Submitted an ongoing work to a conference.
+* 05/2023: Will submit an ongoing work to a conference.

 Publications
 ======